Dosing and Administration for KALYDECO® (ivacaftor)1

 Patients should continue taking all of their prescribed CF therapies with KALYDECO1

-- The safety and efficacy of KALYDECO for patients <4 months have not been established.
-The use of KALYDECO (oral granules) in children <4 months is not recommended1
+- The safety and efficacy of KALYDECO for pediatric patients <1 month has not been established.
+The use of KALYDECO in children <1 month is not recommended1

 Dosage Adjustments1